Blog · By The Packaging Vista Team · June 20, 2026

 How Much Does Custom Packaging Cost?
 A Plain Guide to Pricing

 Custom packaging is priced by quote because the cost depends on a handful of choices: the box’s size and material, how many you order, how it is printed, and the finish.
 There is no single sticker price – but the factors are easy to understand, and once you know them you can shape your packaging to your budget.
 Packaging Vista also removes the fees that usually inflate a first order: no die, plate, or setup charges, plus free design and a free dieline.
 Get a free quote in about a day.
+If your main question is simply how much does packaging cost, this plain guide to custom box pricing walks through every lever.

 Key takeaways